Project Details

 Once all team members conducted their field research, we brought all the data we gathered together and analyzed it using affinity diagraming.

-Observation Insights
+Observation Findings

-- Types of Planning and Research
+- Types of planning and research:

 - Digital planning is an essential tool for college students to have